suixinsuo/olympus-protocol/docs/GettingStarted.md

 Run the command and observe that all basic fund test cases are succeeding.

-To create the test case, we don't need to start from zero.
-As we copied the `OlympusBasicFund.sol` we are going to start from the basic.
+To create the new test case, we don't need to start from zero.
+As we copied the `OlympusBasicFund.sol` we are going to start from the basic tests.
 Copy the test file of `test/funds/TestBasicFund.js` to your own test folder `test/myTests`.

     test
         funds